ankitxrishav/FenrirPDF/README.md

 -   **✂️ Extract & Reorder Pages**: Easily select, reorder, and delete pages from any PDF.
 -   **#️⃣ Add Page Numbers**: Insert page numbers with customizable positioning and formatting.
 -   **🖋️ Add Watermark**: Stamp text or an image over your PDF pages to protect or brand your documents.
+-   **🎨 Invert PDF Colors**: Invert the colors of your entire PDF.
+Perfect for night mode or saving ink.
+-   **🔲 Combine 4 Pages into 1**: Arrange four pages of your PDF onto a single page in a 2x2 grid.
 -   **🔒 100% Private**: All processing is done entirely on your device in the browser.
 Your files never leave your computer.
 -   **💨 Blazing Fast**: Built with modern web technologies for a smooth and responsive experience, even with large files.
 -   **👆 Drag & Drop Interface**: An intuitive user interface for managing your documents and pages.